starvagrant/toh/toh.markdown/the_ravens_flight_from_the_wind_chimes.md

 "No."

 "Or maybe your dick is two inches.
-Maybe your testicles never descended from your abodomen?
+Maybe your testicles never descended from your abdomen?
 Would you tell me about that?"

 "Enough.
 Save for the classified information, how would that do you any good?"